 The first, the “installation” party of the Andromeda-D system was operated during the combat training activities in the same 76 SDA.

-As a result of this operation, significant changes and improvements were made to the set of hardware, software and equipment.
-Officials of the command of the Airborne Forces, the management of the division and regiments, for work in the field received new automated workstations (AWS), created on the basis of secure PC ES-1866 with a 17-inch monitor and built-in video cameras.
+As a result of this operation, significant changes and improvements were made to the composition of the set of hardware and software and equipment.
+Officials of the Airborne Forces Command, divisions and regiments, for work in the field, received new automated workplaces (AWP) created on the basis of protected EC-1866 PCs with 17-inch monitor and built-in video cameras.

-Ergonomics have also been improved and the overall weight of the equipment that is part of the field control posts has been reduced.
-The software products used in the system have undergone significant revisions.
-Moreover, all this was done quite quickly - during the spring and summer of 2011.
+The ergonomics were also improved and the overall weight of the equipment included in the field control points was reduced.
+Significant processing has undergone software products used in the system.
+And all this was done fairly quickly - during the spring and summer of the 2011 year.

-And, finally, in August - September, we managed to "try" the operation of the complex with the participation of the entire "vertical of power" from the commander of the Airborne Forces to the squad and the soldier.
+And, finally, in August - September, it was possible to "try" the operation of the complex with the participation of the whole "vertical of power" from the commander of the airborne forces to the detachment and the soldier.

 Iron…